7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Manage-Identities-And-Governance/Azure-Administration-Azure-Roles-And-RBAC.md

 Role-based access control (RBAC) is a mechanism that can help you manage who can access your Azure resources.
 RBAC lets you determine what operations specific users can do on specific resources, and control what areas of a resource each user can access.

-Azure RBAC - Organizations using public cloud are concerned about:
+Azure RBAC - Organisations using public cloud are concerned about:
-1. Ensuring that when people leave the organization, they lose access to resources in the cloud.
+1. Ensuring that when people leave the organisation, they lose access to resources in the cloud.
 2. Striking the right balance between autonomy and central governance

 Fundamental Roles of Azure RBAC
 ![](azurefundamentalrbacroles.png)

-Azure RBAC is an allow model; `NotActions` to create a set of not allowed permissions that are then substracted from `Actions` to compute the effective permissions - for example the default [Contributor](https://learn.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#contributor) role :
+Azure RBAC is an allow model; `NotActions` to create a set of not allowed permissions that are then subtracted from `Actions` to compute the effective permissions - for example the default [Contributor](https://learn.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#contributor) role :
 -   Delete roles and role assignments
 -   Create roles and role assignments
 -   Grant the caller User Access Administrator access at the tenant scope
--   Create or update any blueprint artifacts
+-   Create or update any blueprint artefacts
 -   Delete any blueprint artifacts
 `Contributor` is for Admin grant user resource control access..